Towards Marginal Fairness Sliced Wasserstein Barycenter: Experiments

 \section{Experiments}

 In this section, we compare the barycenter found by our proposed surrogate problems i.e., s-MFSWB, us-MFSWB, and es-MFSWB with the barycenter found by USWB and the formal MFSWB.
-For evaluation, we use two metrics i.e., the F-metric (F) and the W-metric (W) which are defined as follows: $ F = \frac{2}{K(K-1)} \sum_{i=1}^K \sum_{j=i+1}^{K} |W_p^p( \mu,\mu_i) - W_p^p( \mu,\mu_j)|, \quad W = \frac{1}{K} \sum_{i=1}^{K} W_p^p( \mu,\mu_i), $ where $\mu$ is the barycenter, $\mu_1,\ldots,\mu_K$ are the given marginals, and $W_p^p$ is the Wasserstein distance~\cite{flamary2021pot} of the order $p$.
-Here, the F-metric represents the marginal fairness degree of the barycenter and the W-metric represents the centerness of the barycenter.
+For evaluation, we use two metrics i.e., the F-metric (F) and the W-metric (W) which are defined as follows:

+where $\mu$ is the barycenter, $\mu_1,\ldots,\mu_K$ are the given marginals, and $W_p^p$ is the Wasserstein distance~\citep{flamary2021pot} of the order $p$.
+Here, the F-metric represents the marginal fairness degree of the barycenter and the W-metric represents the centrality of the barycenter.
 For all following experiments, we use $p=2$ for the Wasserstein distance and barycenter problems.